bettr-casino/slots-game-plugins/CODE_OF_CONDUCT.md

 # Code of Conduct

-# Our Pledge

-Bettr Casino pledges to:

 ## Openness
-All game code will be open to contributors.
-Contributors will be able to see the game code, game data, and game operations.
-Contributors will be able to see revenue and expenses.
-Contributors will be able to see token allocations.
+1. All game code will be open source.
+2. All game assets will be open source.
+3. All game challenges will be open to all unless otherwise specified due to regulatory requirements.

 ## Transparency
-Revenue and expenses will be made transparent to all stakeholders via periodic reports.
-Rewards will be publicly visible and verifiable on the blockchain.
+1. All revenue transactions will be transparent and visible to all stakeholders.
+2. All token transactions will be written to the Polygon Blockchain and the transactions will be visible to all stakeholders.
+3. We will provide a web interface to view the revenur and token transactions.

 ## Integrity
-We will strive to maintain the highest level of integrity in all of our interactions.
-Mistakes will be acknowledged and corrected.
-We will strive to be honest and transparent in all of our communications.
+1. Challenges will be fair and transparent and open to all.
+2. Challenge rewards will be distributed fairly and transparently.
+3. Challenge reward calculations will be transparent and visible to all stakeholders.